 Last week was a big week for the music industry.
-If you’re reading this, you most likely don’t live under a rock, which means you’ve definitely heard Adele’s new single “Hello,” because hello, it’s Adele and she’s BACK.
+You’ve definitely heard Adele’s new single “Hello,” because hello, it’s Adele and she’s BACK.
 You've also probably experienced firsthand the Internet-takeover of Drake’s new “Hotline Bling” music video and all the Vines, memes, and GIFs that have since spawned from its existence.

 In an interesting analysis of the video, New York Times writer Jon Caramanica discusses this phenomenon, the inevitable virality of Drake’s Internet persona, and how his art is created with the intention of being manipulated and contorted by the Internet.
 With its minimalistic visual effects, solid color backdrops, and Drake’s somewhat spazzy and basic dance moves, the “Hotline Bling” video functions as a foundation for the Internet to run amok.
 Caramanica writes, “It’s important at its full length, but even more so in the screenshots and few-seconds-long GIFs that it’s designed to be broken down into.
 It’s less a video than an open source code that easily allows Drake’s image and gestures to be rewritten, drawn over, repurposed.”

 In all of these clips, it’s often the same portion of the original video being edited, from the 4:00 minute mark to about 4:40.
 It’s a musical interlude point in the song, so Drake is only dancing, no lip syncing to spoil the mood.
 The videos are often accompanied by the hashtag #DrakeAlwaysOnBeat, because well, it seems he really is always on beat, whether he’s grooving to Aventura’s “Obsesion,” Justin Bieber’s “What Do You Mean?” or the Cosby Show theme song.